kapilpaul/bKash-woocommerce/readme.txt

 * Payment for orders

 == Upgrade Notice ==
+= 2.0.0 =
+**Important Update** This update changes all the code structures for improving performance.
+Make sure to take backup and read the change logs first before upgrade process.
+Do not forget to upgrade the data to new version.

 = 1.3.0 =
 **Important Update** This update added the bKash transaction charge.